Commencement

 Diploma and Programs

-Your diploma, along with two copies of the Commencement Program, will be mailed to you within a month of your graduation term, provided all graduation requirements have been met.
+Your diploma will be mailed to you within four to six weeks of your graduation term, provided all graduation requirements have been met.
 If you attend commencement, you will be given an empty cover.
-If you do not attend Commencement, your cover will be provided with your diploma and Commencement Programs.
+Programs will be provided to students who attend commencement.
+Graduates should leave the program on their seat as they proceed to the stage to receive their diploma cover.
+Digital programs are also available to all students and guests.

 Conclusion of Ceremony